- Collection Overview

 1.097 email messages

-The Woodrow Wilson School of Public and International Affairs records document the founding and development of Princeton University's professional public policy school.
+The Princeton School of Public and International Affairs records document the founding and development of Princeton University's professional public policy school.
 The records contain the correspondence of the various administrators of the school and its affiliated research sections and centers; subject files originating from the administrative offices; the school's annual reports to the President; and records of many of the Public Affairs Conference courses.
 Also included among the records are files documenting some of the school's activities outside of the scope of undergraduate and graduate education such as the Rockefeller Public Service Awards, Local Government Surveys, and conferences.

 Please see series descriptions in contents list for additional information about individual series.